-Now let's think about the key details of the story.
-Think about this text-dependent question: What does the text say the girl does at the beginning, middle, and ending of the story?
+SAY Now let's think about the key details of the story.
+Think about this text-dependent question: What does the text say Musa does at the beginning, middle, and ending of the story?
 Close your eyes and massage your brains and think about your answer.
-What does the text say the girl does at the beginning, middle, and ending of the story?
+What does the text say Musa does at the beginning, middle, and ending of the story?
 Be ready to share with a partner.
 Turn to a new partner (different from our last session) and take turns sharing your thinking.

-Listen as students share to confirm understanding of a text read aloud or information presented orally or through other media by asking and answering questions about key details and requesting clarification if something is not understood.
+DO Listen as students share to confirm understanding of a text read aloud or information presented orally or through other media by asking and answering questions about key details and requesting clarification if something is not understood.
+SAY This was awesome information!
+Let's go back to the text and annotate the evidence we have to support our thinking.
+DO Model for students how to connect their retelling of the story to evidence from the text.